rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 Equipment that doesn't yet have a standardized SXL cannot be fully validated using the RSMP validator, because there are no tests for these types yet, and because there is no JSON Schema to validate the command and statuses for such types of equipment.

-However, you can still use the RSMP Validator to valiate the core part of the communication, including connecting, Aggregated Status and Watchdog messages.
+However, you can still use the RSMP Validator to validate the core part of the communication, including connecting, Aggregated Status and Watchdog messages.
 Use 'core' as the sxl type in the configuration and then running only the tests in the folder `spec/site/core/`.
 Remember to also set sxl version to version of the core specification used, e.g. 3.1.5.

 ## Components Option
 RSMP equipment has a list of RSMP components.
 For example a traffic light controller will have some signal groups and detector logics.
 In addition all RSMP equipment must have a main component.